Looking for the perfect Great Ocean Road itinerary? I’ve got you covered with options for 1, 2 and 3 days on this incredible coastal drive.

 Hotel: The Port O’Call Motel (super stylish) or Sea Foam Villas (popular accommodation on the beach)

-Airbnb: Try this colourful cottage or this cosy cottage with bay views
+Airbnb: Try this rustic cottage or this cosy cottage with bay views

 Caravan park: We stayed at the NRMA Port Campbell Holiday Park which was really close to everything